 MMD is a registered charity and all about nurturing new musical theatre writing and our membership is therefore open to writers.
 We know that writing musicals is hard and can often be a lonely business.
 So our members have access to a range of showcasing and development initiatives to help further their craft and their careers as bookwriters, lyricists and composers.
 We offer workshops, masterclasses, seminars and writer groups designed to support those who are new to the genre, emerging talents or seasoned professionals.
 We actively seek out commissions, build professional networks and advocate on behalf of all our members.
 We have a growing community of over 500 writers, both across the UK and internationally, and our community is a supportive and friendly one.
 MMD exists to champion and nurture the writers who are shaping the future of British musical theatre.

 MTN is all about creating the environment that allows new musical theatre to flourish.
-Membership is open to anyone working professionally in musical theatre but is primarily made up of producers, venues, directors, agents and educational institutions.
+Membership is open to anyone working professionally in musical theatre other than writers and is primarily made up of producers, venues, directors, agents and educational institutions.
 This is because the support they offer is really about the business end of putting on a musical – they run events on things like fundraising, touring your show and theatre tax relief, as well as working nationally to build connections and use their networks to enhance what their members can do.
 MTN looks at the sector overall in order to identify and then fill the gaps – creating initiatives to bring a diverse range of artists into the artform, encourage experimentation with new ways of making work, and find new ways by which that work can be seen more widely.
-MTN do have writers and composers as members; these tend to be those who are producing their own work and who are interested in the connections MTN can help them make.
+MTN does have members who are also writers and composers but these tend to be those who are self-producing their own work and who are interested in the connections MTN can help them make.

 So which one should I join?

-To learn more about the benefits of MMD Membership, and the work we do, click here or contact Rosie Archer, Joint Membership & Communications Manager at firstname.lastname@example.org.
+To learn more about the benefits of MMD Membership, and the work we do, click here or contact Kate, Joint Membership & Communications Manager at firstname.lastname@example.org.
 To learn more about MTN click here.